\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

 \subsection{Cox sheaf and algebra of an algebraic variety}

-For what concerning the present topic we will essentially adopt the approach described in the extensive book \cite{ADHL} and notation introduced in \cite[\S~1.3]{R-wMDS}.
+For what concerns the present topic we will essentially adopt the approach described in the extensive book \cite{ADHL} and notation introduced in \cite[\S~1.3]{R-wMDS}.
 The interested reader is referred to those sources for any further detail.